GDSC-CPU/tf-workshop/slides/workshop/remember-sgd.md

 <Congratz
-  achievement="on knowing your first optimizer!" message="Remember the name AND acronym of this optimizer." secondary="Also remember the how and why." caveat="Even if you can't remember the derivative" />
+  achievement="on knowing your first optimizer!" message="Remember the acronym of this optimizer: SGD" secondary="Also remember the how and why." caveat="Even if you can't remember the equation of MSE's derivative" />